SegiH/WatchList/README.md

 After adding information for a while, WatchList will generate statistics to show you trends for favorite movies and tv shows and more.

-It is possible to search IMDB for a movie or TV show (if you provide an API key.
-More info in INSTALL.md).
+It is possible to add a WatchList record by searching IMDB if you provide an API key.
+More info is available in INSTALL.md.

 WatchList uses a JSON database to store your logged movie and TV shows.